Stellantis N.V. (STLA) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Stellantis N.V.
-(STLA) by analysts is $22.80, which is $2.75 above the current market price.
-The public float for STLA is 2.14B, and at present, short sellers hold a 1.17% of that float.
-On March 28, 2023, the average trading volume of STLA was 5.56M shares.
+The average price point forecasted by analysts for Stellantis N.V.
+(STLA) is $22.80, which is $2.3 above the current market price.
+The public float for STLA is 2.14B, and currently, short sellers hold a 1.17% ratio of that floaft.
+The average trading volume of STLA on March 31, 2023 was 5.50M shares.

 STLA’s Market Performance